AppThemes/network-privacy/readme.txt

 When Network Activated or in the mu-plugins folder in a WordPress network adds the following:

 *	A privacy selector in the Super Admin -> Options page to allow individual site privacy or the 3 above across to network.
-*	If the network setting is individual privacy the Super Admin -> Edit Site screen has a privacy selector.

 Support can be obtained through: